jamie & the arts

 The Jamie Kanzler fund encourages support of the arts through sponsorship of various events, community programming, and youth initiatives.
 We encourage everyone to participate as desired, in honor and testament to both the importance of the arts in the lives of young people, and Jamie.

-YOUTH FILM COMPETITION Results
+YOUTH FILM Contest Results

 Submission Deadline: April 10, 2015